alan2207/bulletproof-react/docs/state-management.md

 ## Application State

 This is the state that controls interactive parts of an application.
-Opening modals, notifications, changing color mode, etc. For best performance and maintainability, keep the state as close as possible to the components that are using it.
+Opening global modals, notifications, changing color mode, etc. For best performance and maintainability, keep the state as close as possible to the components that are using it.
 Don't make everything global out of the box.

 Good Application State Solutions: